 BAT and Brave, quickly explained

-Brave’s business model is based on the idea that they can offer advertisements that do depend on exploiting personal data.
-Users from the browser can turn an optional ads which are from Brave’s ad network.
+Brave’s business model is based on the idea that they can offer advertisements that don’t depend on exploiting personal data.
+Users from the browser can opt in to receive ads (as system notifications) which are from Brave’s ad network.
 Users participating in the program receive a share of 70% of all advertisements they receive.
 These payments are made using BAT, a cryptocurrency that is based on the Ethereum blockchain.

 BAT is a token that has fixed, limited supply.
 During the ICO, it was established that a total of 1.5 billion BAT would be minted, divisible in up to 18 decimal points.